MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

    ![Add New Analysis](./images/ona-new-dataset.png)

 4. In **Grouping Attributes**, select the attributes you want to analyze in the graph.
 The available attributes match up to the HR attributes included in the imported [organizational data](../setup/prepare-organizational-data.md##attribute-reference) from Workplace Analytics.
-For example, Domain and FunctionType are HR attributes, as shown in the following graphic.
 5. In **Interaction Thresholds**, select the following.

    * **Choose an interaction type**: Select what you want to analyze in the dataset, either email, meeting, or all.